openreview/openreview-expertise/README.md

 https://www.overleaf.com/read/swqrxgqqvmyv

-The following instructions are all of the commands to install the dependencies used by this repository - this follows the same commands listed above:
+The following instructions are all of the commands to install the dependencies used by this repository - this follows the same commands listed above and assumes you start in the `openreview-expertise` directory after cloning it:
 ```
 conda update -y conda
 conda create -n expertise python=$PYTHON_VERSION -c conda-forge
 conda activate expertise
-mkdir ~/expertise-utils
+mkdir ../expertise-utils
-cd ~/expertise-utils
+cd ../expertise-utils
 git clone https://github.com/allenai/specter.git
 cd specter
 wget https://ai2-s2-research-public.s3-us-west-2.amazonaws.com/specter/archive.tar.gz